DevExpress/devextreme-documentation/concepts/05 UI Components/DateRangeBox/00 Getting Started with DateRangeBox/25 Handle the Value Change Event.md

 ---

-You have now configured the basic DateRangeBox features.
-For more details on this UI component, explore the following resources:
+You have now completed DateRangeBox basic configuration.
+For additional information on this UI component, explore the following resources:

 * [API Reference](/Documentation/ApiReference/UI_Components/dxDateRangeBox/)